romnn/djtool/WIP.md

   - need a reindex method that builds the config from scratch!
   - needs to be run whenever the version changes
 - use main config to initialize spotify config path

+Dropped
+  - publish to crates.io (=> users can install via git and we dont want to publish this)
+    - however, might publish audio-correlation if in own repo

 Done: